BancambiosDeFi/ECOSWAP-DEX-Solana/README.md

 With Docker:

-Just run `docker-compose up` from the root directory.
+Just run `docker-compose up` from the root directory to launch the app and `docker-compose up -d --build` for the first time build or when something was changed

 Without Docker: